-Once the traffic classification service is enabled, the router will automatically analyse, detect and classify traffic passed between local devices and external networks.
+Once the traffic classification service is enabled, the router will automatically analyse, detect and classify traffic passed between local clients and external networks.
 Disabling the traffic classification service resets the collected data on network applications and categories.

 The information obtained in the analysis process is available in the menu items of the 'Status' section: